sambhavsaxena/sambhavsaxena/data/blog/open-ide-architecture.md

 </center>

 #### What's the idea behind complexity of this architecture?
 Initially, while I had a basic idea of how the system would work, I had no idea how to go about it.
-I had never worked on a project of this, and had been outlooking for sources of information on how to structure these frameworks.
+I had never worked on a project of this scale, and had been outlooking for sources of information on how to structure these frameworks.
 Following is a list of problems I had to solve while working on this project:
     - Should I use a monorepo or a multi-repo architecture?
     - How to model the database tables?
     - How should different tables be connected to each other?